hannobraun/cnc-mill/README.md

 - https://en.wikipedia.org/wiki/Collet#ER_collets<br />
   Just some background info on ER collets, for the mechanically challenged (like me).

+#### Open Question

+- Go with DC or AC spindles?
+- If AC, go with water or air cooling?

 ### Linear Guides

 I figure that within the constraints of a home-built machine, linear rails are the best I can practically do in this category.
 I've decided to focus my research on those, and see where that leaves me budget-wise.
 I'll revisit later, if necessary.